Many, many generations ago….

 Our land was covered with trees.
 They rose up from the valleys and reached into the sky.
 Trees were the guardians of all that was and ever would be.
 And there was peace throughout our land.

 Then, they came.
 The ones, who chased the animals and cut down the trees.
-They spread across the land like wildfire until there was no place that was safe.
+They spread across the land like wildfire until almost no place was safe.
 And that’s when the fairies came and changed everything.

 So, faced with no other hope, we sought out the fairies.
 We called to them for help.
 To beg them for mercy.
 But nothing happened.
 No help came.
 And we believed we were alone…

 Then one day, as we feared the destruction would reach even the farthest corner of our woods, the fairies came.
-They simply arrived and no one knew from where.
-But they came to us and promised that the destroyers would leave and never return.
-They would never again hurt us and we would live in safety once more.
+They simply arrived.
+No one knew from where, but they came to us and promised that the destroyers would leave and never return.
+They would no longer hurt us and we would live in safety once more.